Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/Introductory Mystery Dream Away the Time.md

 This is in Faerie. [[The hunters]] may travel here to try and come to an arrangement with Oberon.

 If you want, you can make the journey through Faerie a major task and extend the mystery.
-Alternatively, you can have [[the hunters]] **act under pressure** to find their way, or have them meet a guide who will take them swiftly to Oberon.
+Alternatively, you can have [[the hunters]] **[[Act Under Pressure]]** to find their way, or have them meet a guide who will take them swiftly to Oberon.

 King Oberon is very powerful and has hosts of fairies under his command, so [[the hunters]] should treat this as a negotiation rather than a battle.